etishor/etishor.github.io/_posts/2008-04-07-wordpress-wassup-error.md

   - wassup
   - wordpress
 ---
-I&#8217;ve upgraded the wassup plugin to the latest version ( 1.5 ) and an error started to show in the pages:
+I've upgraded the wassup plugin to the latest version ( 1.5 ) and an error started to show in the pages:

 [ wp\_wassup\_tmp' doesn't exist ]

-The solution is to deactivate the plugin and then reactivate it&#8230; witch should be the right way to upgrade your plugins.<!--more-->
+The solution is to deactivate the plugin and then reactivate it... witch should be the right way to upgrade your plugins.<!--more-->

 **Update:**